Explore the Agenda

 Advancing Global Regulatory Harmonization for Viral Vector Manufacturing

-2:15 pm Overcoming Global Regulatory Misalignment to Increase Efficiency in Viral Vector Manufacturing
+3:05 pm Overcoming Global Regulatory Misalignment to Increase Efficiency in Viral Vector Manufacturing

-Senior Director, US Regulatory Policy, U.S. Pharmacopeia
+Senior Director, U.S. Pharmacopeia

 • Clarifying definitions of raw materials, starting materials, and ancillary components to enable global alignment and consistent quality expectations